Electronic Information and Technology Accessibility Procedure

 The Cabinet member responsible for ITS working with the VPAA and/or their designee is responsible to ensure that annual training of the EIT Accessibility Policy and the College’s accessibility standards is conducted for faculty and staff.
 The Cabinet member responsible for ITS and the VPAA shall select qualified individuals in their areas with sufficient technical knowledge, skill, and experience to conduct the training.

 The annual awareness training should educate all College employees to ensure understanding of the EIT Accessibility Policy and procedures.
 Additional training will be provided for Content Editors responsible for creating or distributing EIT to the College Community.
 Training will include the requirements, methods, and resources available for developing accessible content, and the roles and responsibilities of Content Editors developing online courses, or other EIT.
-There will be a three-month timeframe to complete this training.
+There will be at least a three-month timeframe to complete this training.
 If there are those who do not complete training, a list of names will be given to HR, and HR will work with the supervisors.

 Should any Content Editors submit documents that are not accessible, they will be advised of this and given a reasonable time to make the document(s) accessible.
 If the Content Editor(s) do not resubmit an accessible document(s), the document(s) will not be published or will be deleted.
 If the document(s) cannot be removed due to other compliance factors, the inaccessibility of the document(s) will be documented and reported to Cabinet.